htcondor/htcondor/docs/version-history/development-release-series-91.rst

   any daemon from appearing in the collector, and periodic expressions to be run less frequently than they should.
   :jira:`934`

-- Fixed a bug introduced earlier in this series where in very rare cases, a schedd would not appear in the collector when it started up, but would appear an hour later.
-  :jira:`931`

 - The view server can now handle very long Accounting Group names :jira:`913`